mariadb-corporation/MaxScale/Documentation/Getting-Started/Install-MariaDB-MaxScale-Using-a-Tarball.md

 MariaDB MaxScale is also made available as a tarball, which is named like `maxscale-x.y.z.OS.tar.gz` where `x.y.z` is the same as the corresponding version and `OS` identifies the operating system, e.g. `maxscale-2.0.1.centos.7.tar.gz`.

+In order to use the tarball, the following libraries are required:

+- libcurl
+- libaio
+- OpenSSL

 The tarball has been built with the assumption that it will be installed in `/usr/local`.
 However, it is possible to install it in any directory, but in that case MariaDB MaxScale must be invoked with a flag.

 ## Installing as root in `/usr/local`